What happens to

 and/or "too hard."

-decades, establishing a trusting relationship between Self and a resident
+Establishing a trusting relationship between the true Self and a resident

 What's the opposite of excessive shame?